 In business, this is a scenario companies work hard to avoid, because a clear understanding between supplier and client is crucial to the success of the partnership.

-MAKE IT EASIER FOR PARENTS, GUARDIANS, AND CARERS TO UNDERSTAND
+MAKE IT EASIER FOR PARENTS, GRANDPARENTS, GUARDIANS, AND CARERS TO UNDERSTAND

 How many pre-schools and primary schools produce an annual Handbook for parents, guardians, and carers?
 Apart from expensive private schools, not many.
 Budgets are tight.